When you can’t bring the injured worker back to work

 In the process of determining a SO for a worker, the WSIB will try to maintain the employment relationship between the worker and the injury employer by identifying appropriate occupations with the injury employer, providing the worker with input and choice, and re-integrating the worker into suitable and available work at a reasonable cost.

 The worker and his/her representative have the opportunity to discuss the results of the assessment findings with the assessor.
-The WSIB, the worker and the employer (if participating in the process) will receive copies of WT assessment documentation.
+The WSIB, the worker, and the employer (if participating in the process) will receive copies of WT assessment documentation.
+Employers will receive summary reports only, in order to respect the privacy of worker information under the Freedom of Information and Protection of Privacy Act (FIPPA).

 “Availability” of the SO